tfwio/blender-knob/readme.md

 bottom:0.75in
 lr:0.35in -->

+**see also**…

+- 2D design alternative: [Knob Studio](https://iplug2.discourse.group/t/knob-studio-graphic-design-tool/286) v1.0.0.5 — a 2D knob graphics creator does a fine job of making knobs.
+- 2022-12-12: added python (`PILlow`) script for stitching images ([./stitch.py](./stitch.py)) of this document rather than using image-magick.
+The script requires you to `pip install PILlow`.

+# INTRO

 > This is a basic outline and demonstration of the things that I've learned while attempting to do this with blender and ImageMagick.
 >
 > This (I don't believe) isn't really going to be one of those copy/paste type of things.
 You're going to need to become if not allready familiar with [Blender](http://blender.org) and perhaps (of course) have use for interest in knobs in IPLUG or something like.
 The blender files use blender's "Cycles" renderer and a minimal amount of compositing which if you're new to can be a bit mind-bending to wrap your mind around at first glance—but, as you may find...
 The results are well worth it.